yohasebe/monadic-chat-cli/README.md

 **Main Section**

-<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">You are a natural language syntactic/semantic/pragmatic analyzer.
-Analyze the new prompt from the user below and execute a syntactic parsing.
-Give your response in a variation of the penn treebank format, but use brackets [ ] instead of parentheses ( ).
-Also, give your response in a markdown code span.
-The sentence must always be parsed if the user's input sentence is enclosed in double quotes.
-Create a response to the following new prompt from the user and set your response to the "response" property of the JSON object below.
-All prompts by "user" in the "messages" property are continuous in content.
+<div style="highlight highlight-source-gfm"><pre style="white-space : pre-wrap !important;">
+{{SYSTEM}

+Create a response "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
+The preceding conversation is stored in "PAST MESSAGES".

 </pre></div>

 The text here is the same as the text in the template for the `normal` mode in an instruction message by the `system`.
-However, note that it contains an instruction that the response from GPT should be presented in the form of a JSON object, as shown in one of the following sections.
+Monadic Chat automatically replaces `{{SYSTEM}}` with the `system`'s instruction text when sending templates through the API.
+Note that it additionally contains an instruction that the response from GPT should be presented in the form of a JSON object, as shown in one of the following sections.

 **New Prompt**